ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `default` | Can be `default`, `bold`, and `bright`.

 `bright` is a pleasant, colorful output some people may prefer.
+If you don't like the table lines at all, you can remove them with `ddev config --simple-formatting=true`.

 ## `timezone`